 In this day and age, the more knowledge you possess the more power you can wield.
 With a blogging platform like WordPress and grasp of HTML language, the possibilities for you, my friend are endless.

-Because you’re here to learn how to make a blog and create websites, I put together a comprehensive list of HTML5 cheat sheets for beginners you can easily reference when you’re working away on your blog.
+Because you’re here to learn how to make a blog and create websites, I put together a simple yet powerful HTML 5 cheat sheet for beginners & advanced users, so anyone can easily reference.
 This HTML guide will tremendously help you expand your knowledge base on customizing your blog.

 Above is yet another of the modern day stone tablet that holds the secrets of the internet.

 Here we have a complete and comprehensive HTML5 cheat sheet.
 What does this mean for you?
 Well, if you’re savvy in the “language of the internet” as it were, this will bring you an easy resource to reference codes you’ll need.

 Attention WordPress users: WordPress Cheat Sheet: Your Source for Quick Tips

 If you’re new to the concept, or you’ve stumbled into these hallowed halls by accident, read on to learn more about HTML5 and how you can utilize this cheat sheet to build your website and better your blog.